← InsightsBusiness and Operations

 • Intellectual property.
 Are there any IP issues which could block the company from practicing or fully utilizing the potential of any technological breakthrough?
 If so, are there any work-around options?

 • Human resources.
-Consideration should be given on all HR issues, including HR handbooks and guidelines.
+Consideration should be given to all HR issues, including HR handbooks and guidelines.

 • Legal risks of commercialization.
 This can go as broad and as deep as the ocean and is highly dependent on other issues unearthed during due diligence.

 • Long-term product integrity.
 Is the business one that is sustainable?
-Is there a profit sancuary and is the product robust enough to
+Is there a profit sanctuary and is the product robust enough to withstand competitive pressure?

 • Development issues.
 What types of code and/or development issues or hurdles remain?
 If some exist, is there a plan and timeline for their completion?

 • Potential unwritten side deals.
-Are there other deals, offers, freebies, giveaways or agreements which are outside the scope of what the company initially represented?
+Are there other deals, offers, giveaways, or agreements which are outside the scope of what the company initially represented?
 If so, what is outstanding?

 • Company articles of incorporation and corporate bylaws.
-These are generally pretty boiler-plate, but will be helpful in determining
+These are generally fairly boilerplate, but will be helpful in determining governance structure and any restrictive provisions.

 • List of pending and/or threatened lawsuits against the company.
 Get the dirty laundry out and shake it out.